Site Background

 Rotational Grazing

-They practise rotational grazing on a very large scale on their deeded acres and government range.
+They practice rotational grazing on a very large scale on their deeded acres and government range.
 During the grazing season, they move through approximately 32 pastures ranging from 200 acres to 2,000 acres each.

 Agronomic Details